For any business, storing files is very important as it is used to conduct various activities over a period of time.

 Top Enterprise Content Management Software:

-It helps in capturing, protecting, and analyzing both types of data, be it structured or unstructured data.
+It helps capture, protect, and analyze both types of data, be it structured or unstructured data.
 It also provides simple dashboards and industry-specific solutions.

-It is a web-based program with which is integrated with Microsoft office.
+It is a web-based program that is integrated with Microsoft Office.
 It is sold for its easy documentation and secured storage.

-It offers a more natural way to handle paper and digital content present with an organization.
+It offers a more natural way to handle paper and digital content present in an organization.
 It enables users to capture, store, and process data on-premises as well as on Cloud ECM.

-This tool helps in setting up authorize access to users, assists in converting documents in other formats easily.
-Even videos can be converted into a variety of formats.
+This tool helps in setting up authorized access to users and assists in converting documents into other formats easily.
+It can even convert videos into a variety of formats.
 A user can also create and modify the workflow easily.

 ( Read more: some Open source ECM Software and Paid ECM Software)